 The new sanctions in Regulation (EU) 2022/328 include a prohibition on accepting any deposits from Russian nationals or natural persons residing in Russia or entities established in Russia if the total value of the deposit of these persons / entities exceeds EUR 100,000 (per credit institution).
 Regulation (EU) 2022/394 stipulates that this prohibition does not apply to nationals of a Member State, a country member of the European Economic Area or of Switzerland, or to natural persons having a temporary or permanent residence permit in a Member State, in a country member of the European Economic Area or in Switzerland.
-There is also an exception for deposits necessary for cross border trade trade in goods and services between the Union and Russia.
+There is also an exception for deposits necessary for cross border trade.
 The currency is not relevant.